Integrating Green Infrastructure into Lille’s urban landscape

 3. Specific socio-economic challenges.

-In 3 high priority inner city urban areas 300 trees will be planted.
-The creation of 1000 pits for climbing plants and other forms of micro-vegetation, such as the use of planters for additional vegetation, will be implemented in 3 priority residential neighbourhoods.
-In addition, 3000 trees will be planted in micro-afforestation projects in 3 areas situated between the city centre and more suburban areas.
+In 3 high priority inner city urban areas 300 trees have been planted.
+About 1000 pits for climbing plants and other forms of micro-vegetation, such as the use of planters for additional vegetation, have been implemented in 3 priority residential neighbourhoods.
+In addition, 3000 trees were planted in micro-afforestation projects in 3 areas situated between the city centre and more suburban areas.
 These micro-afforestation projects take advantage of the greater space for planting and further mitigate against the impacts of heat stress across the city.
+They also provide a habitat for insects, birds and small animals.

-Through strong community engagement, the pilot will build more sustainable communities by addressing major environmental issues.
-Residential consultations will play a key part in the greening of neighbourhoods.
-Through the pilot, 60 community events will be held where residents can participate in the tree and vegetation planting activities.
+Through strong community engagement, the pilot builds more sustainable communities by addressing major environmental issues.
+Residential consultations played a key part in the greening of neighbourhoods.
+Through the pilot, 60 community events were held in which residents and school children participated in the planting activities.

 Contact